skriptble/reserve/FEATURELIST.md

   - I requested a suite in a hotel, but it's already booked for the week I've selected, so another suite is suggested.
 Amenity and overall price comparisons are displayed to give the user additional information.
+2. Ability to spread the system out between multiple servers with ease but also run the system on a single server.